Prof. Severin Borenstein wins lifetime achievement award

 Borenstein, who led the U.C.
 Energy Institute beginning in 1994 and its successor organization, the Energy Institute at Haas, until 2014, when he stepped down, was credited not just for his work in energy economics, but for his insights into how markets of all types behave when it comes to competition and price discrimination.

-Since returning to California, where he grew up (he's a Berkeley High grad), he has been heavily involved in California’s energy policy.
-As chair of the California Energy Commission’s Petroleum Market Advisory Committee, he is working with fellow committee members to figure out why the price of gas in California this year has been substantially higher than the national average.
+Now a research associate with the Energy Institute, Borenstein has been heavily involved in California’s energy policy.
+As chair of the California Energy Commission’s Petroleum Market Advisory Committee, he is seeking to understand why the price of gas in California has been substantially higher than the national average.
 He also advised the California Air Resources Board on the implementation of the state’s cap-and-trade program, which took effect in 2013 and is aimed at leveraging market forces to reduce greenhouse gas emissions.

-The two years he spent advising the Air Resources Board had its roots more than a decade earlier.
 In 1997, Borenstein was appointed to the governing board of California’s Power Exchange, which oversaw the state’s wholesale electricity market, on the eve of deregulation.
-To hear the IAEE’s Hartley tell it, being named to the California Power Exchange was akin to “being asked to advise the Federal Reserve on monetary policy.”

 For the last decade, Borenstein has worked extensively on climate change and the economics of restricting greenhouse gas emissions.
 Today, much of his research is focused on distributional impacts—specifically, ways to minimize the harm that climate change policies could have on the poor.